UPDATE: a newer version of this product is available in my store here:

 I used to build these devices from old-fashioned square bridge rectifiers, mounting the cap and resistor to the bridge with solder and shrink-wrap.

 It was a lot of fuss.
 The new board is easier, neater, and less expensive.
 (The flat-pack bridges are cheaper than the old square ones for the same performance.)

-I am selling the bare boards for $10ea, but please be sure you thoroughly understand the changes you’re making.
 These boards are not meant for all amplifiers.
 The amp must have an earth-grounded chassis for safety.
 Do not insert this device between safety earth and chassis.
 Safety earth must always connect directly to the chassis.
 Please read Rod Elliot’s excellent article on ‘Earthing your Hi-Fi” for more information.
 He describes the use of earth-breakers such as this.